National Aeropress Championship

 Paul's Silver Medal Recipe in 10 steps

-- While your kettle is heating grind 32g of coffee at a medium coarse grind setting.
-Remove the *fines by shaking your grinds in a paper cup.
+- While your kettle is heating grind 32g of coffee at a medium-coarse grind setting.
+Remove the *fines by shaking your grinds into a paper cup.

-- Rinse paper filter and place on top of Aeropress with cap.
+- Rinse the paper filter and place on top of the AeroPress with cap.

-- Remove Aeropress from the scale and zero a sturdy jug on the scale and remove.
+- Remove AeroPress from the scale.
+Zero a sturdy jug on the scale and remove.